nachtgold/fileprocessing/README.md

             move(entry.path, os.path.join(out_folder_level_two, entry.name))
 ```

-Finding a function, which can loop over huge amount of files, was not that easy.
-Typically I used `os.listdir`, but it freezes with more than 500.000 files.
+Finding a function, which can loop over a huge amount of files, was not that easy.
+I used to use `os.listdir`, but it freezes with more than 500000 files.
 That led me to `os.scandir`.
 That magical function nearly ignores the size of a folder and just loops the files.
 Perfect!

 [1]: https://www.wikidata.org
 [2]: https://dumps.wikimedia.org/wikidatawiki/entities/latest-all.ttl.gz